This article was updated on August 29, 2018.

 When Zappos famously gave their employees an ultimatum to embrace holacracy or leave, the HR and business worlds took notice.
 One of the retail industry's most successful players was embracing a somewhat radical HR notion: the idea of dismantling departments and empowering employees to self-manage.
-The company believed that more relaxed management structures could generate better business results and better fit workers' desire for a more flexible environment.
+The organization believed that more relaxed management structures could generate better business results and better fit workers' desire for a more flexible environment.

-According to the ADP Research Institute® study The Evolution of Work: The Changing Nature of the Global Workforce, 64 percent of workers felt positively about less structured work environments.
+According to the ADP Research Institute® study, The Evolution of Work: The Changing Nature of the Global Workplace, 64 percent of workers felt positively about less structured work environments.
 There's an increasing expectation of self-sufficiency, as well, with 72 percent of employees believing they'll solve problems with self-service.
 At the same time, employees want more freedom: 78 percent of employees want to control their own schedules, and 81 percent want to work from anywhere in the world.

-So what do HR executives need to consider when thinking about whether this move is right for their organizations?
+What do HR executives need to consider when thinking about whether this move is right for their organizations?

 What Is Holacracy?
 Understanding the "Freedom at Work" Movement